On Categorical Entropy from the viewpoint of Symplectic Topology: Entropies of symplectic automorphisms of Penner type

-\begin{rmk} We would like to point out that two sets $V_+(T)$ and $V_-(T)$ defined in Equations \eqref{eqn V_+(T)} and \eqref{eqn V_-(T)} are dependent on the choice of $v_0$, but Definition \ref{def Penner type} is independent from the choice.
-In the rest of this section, we assume an arbitrary chosen $v_0$. \end{rmk}

-Before going further, we briefly discuss the motivation of considering symplectic automorphisms of Penner type.
-In \cite{Penner}, Penner introduced a simple construction of {\em pseudo-Anosov} surface automorphisms.
-We note that every pseudo-Anosov surface automorphism admits a combinatorial tool helping us to keep track of the iteration of the surface automorphism.
-Since Definition \ref{def Penner type} is a natural generalization of Penner construction on higher dimensional symplectic manifolds, we expect that there is a combinatorial tool.
-The notion of path explained in Section \ref{subsection the notion of paths} is the expected tool.

-\begin{rmk} We note that the original Penner construction \cite{Penner} in surface theory has one more condition than Definition \ref{def Penner type}.
-The higher dimensional generalization for the extra condition is the following Condition (P). \begin{itemize} \item[(P)] every $v \in V(T)$ appears in the product. \end{itemize} We omit the condition (P) since without the condition (P), the properties in the rest of the paper hold.
-For more details on surface theory, we refer the eager reader to \cite{Farb-Margalit}. \end{rmk}
+\begin{rmk} \mbox{} \begin{enumerate} \item This type of symplectic automorphisms is studied by the last named author in \cite{Lee}.
+In \cite{Lee}, it is proved that symplectic automorphisms of Penner type satisfy a geometric stability.
+Because of the geometric stability, we could expect that one could easily compute the categorical entropy of Penner type by a simple linear algebra. \item We would like to point out that two sets $V_+(T)$ and $V_-(T)$ defined in Equation \eqref{eqn V(T)} are dependent on the choice of $v_0$, but Definition \ref{def Penner type} is independent from the choice.
+In the rest of this section, we assume there is an arbitrary chosen $v_0$. \item We note that the original Penner construction \cite{Penner} in surface theory has one more condition than Definition \ref{def Penner type}.
+The extra condition is the following Condition (P). \begin{itemize} \item[(P)] every $v \in V(T)$ appears in the product. \end{itemize} We omit the condition (P) since the results in the rest of the paper hold without the condition (P).
+But, if $\phi$ does not satisfy (P), we expect that $\phi$ does not induce a pseudo-Anosov auto-equivalence in the sense of \cite{Fan-Filip-Haiden-Katzarkov-Liu}.
+For more details on surface theory, we refer the eager reader to \cite{Farb-Margalit}. \end{enumerate} \end{rmk}